High-earning millennials defy their generational stereotypes when it comes to managing finances.

 As they’ve built their wealth, millennials have developed their own priorities when it comes to how they invest.
 Nearly 85 percent of survey respondents said it’s important to align their investments with their values, such as environmental, social and governance (ESG) principles, and that these types of investments are an integral part of their investment strategy.

-“If you ask millennials what drives their interest in a particular company, a lot of their reasons aren’t financial,” says Kent McClanahan, vice president of Responsible Investing at RBC Wealth Management–U.S. “A lot of their interest is derived from the effect that company has on the world.”
+“If you ask millennials what drives their interest in a particular company, a lot of their reasons aren’t financial,” says Kent McClanahan, head of Responsible Investing for RBC Wealth Management.
+“A lot of their interest is derived from the effect that company has on the world.”

 While investors of all ages are increasingly interested in ESG investments, it’s especially important for millennials.
 “We’ve grown up in a world where climate change is a reality.
 We’re all thinking about it and how it might influence our future,” McClanahan says.